Odette Dynasty O’Hara

 Sabrina: Do you consider your drag political?

-Michael: No, not at all.
+Michael: No, not at all, not at all.

-Michael: Yeah she is.
+Michael: Yeah, she is.
 She gorgeous.
 She gorgeous.
 She know it.

-Sabrina: Okay this has a few things to it.
+Sabrina: Okay, this has a few things to it.
 So, can you talk about what your life is like as a drag artist?
 Are you part of a drag family, house, or a collective?

-Sabrina: Okay side note.
+Sabrina: Okay, side note.

 Michael: Yeah?